- Hiring Official and Search Committee Training

 The Office of for Equal Opportunity and Civil Rights works closely with hiring officials, search chairs, managers, human resources representatives, and the Office of the Executive Vice President and Provost to ensure that the University's recruitment, hiring, and other selection processes are conducted fairly and consistently.

 The University aspires to be a place where all people are conscious of the many ways in which each of us uniquely contributes to and enhances the well-being of our community.
 To effectively achieve our educational and healthcare missions, equity and inclusion must continue to be considered at every stage of our recruitment and selection processes.

 All persons are considered for employment and advancement based on merit in relation to the knowledge, skills, and experience necessary to perform the essential functions of a position.
-The University does not discriminate on the basis of age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status and family and genetic information.
+The University does not discriminate on the basis of age, color, disability, gender identity or expression, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status and family and genetic information.

 The recruitment and selection process can be resource-intensive, complex, and necessarily involves a broad spectrum of individuals who will vary in their familiarity with the University’s process.